 A historian colleague of mine asked if I knew anything about the genealogy of UCL’s first Professor of Chemistry, Edward Turner (1796-1837).
 My colleague said he had heard a report that Turner was mixed race, the son of a Creole mother.
 Being a careful and critical historian, my colleague wanted to know about evidence.
 We both understood this would be an exciting piece of information.
 UCL’s “radical” tradition is much discussed along today’s Gower Street, and a fact such as this, if confirmed, would add richly to on-going conversations about decolonization within the academy.
 What might we make of this biographer’s claim?

 “…UCL started with a Jamaican as their first Professor of Chemistry and Lecturer in Geology.”
 (Lancashire 2014: 14)

-The truth is, Edward Turner was not mixed race.
+The truth is, Edward Turner was not first-generation mixed race.
 However, he was born in the British Colony of Jamaica from families who had lived for several generations on that island.
 He was described as a “Creole” by England-born English men.
 His identity, opportunities, and impediments were defined by the Atlantic slave trade.
 His skin colour was white.

 Child of Plantation Culture

 Turner was born at Teak Pen, Clarendon, Jamaica, on 24 June 1796, son of a Scottish-heritage sugar planter, Dutton Smith Turner and his Creole wife, Mary Gale née Redwar.
 He was sent at an early age to Bath, England.
 He was schooled in Bath, served an apprenticeship, and studied chemistry at University of Edinburgh.
 He did not return to Jamaica.
 (Wiki)

 Edward Turner’s mother, Mary Gale Turner née Redwar (1776-1822), was described as a “creole” by Brock (2004 ODNB).
 She was the daughter of Elizabeth Gibbons (1754-1825) and Henry Redwar, a plantation owner in Dunbarton, Jamaica (genealogy 1 and genealogy 2).
 She was born in St Catherine, Jamaica 03 October 1776 and baptised in Church of England, St Catherine Parish.
 Other family relationships are described online.